History of the Institute

 The first President of the Institute was Lord Balfour, succeeded in 1930 by Lord Samuel, in 1959 by Lord Halsbury, in 1991 by Lord Quinton, in 2006 by Sir Anthony Kenny, and in 2009 by The Lord Sutherland of Houndwood.

 Balfour and Samuel both published philosophical work and were statesmen; Halsbury was a distinguished chemist who wrote philosophical papers and was an active legislator in the Upper House.
 Quinton was an Oxford philosopher and a working peer, justly as respected in philosophical circles as out of them.
 Sir Anthony has been, among other things, Master of Balliol College and is the author of many philosophical books and articles.
-The Lord Sutherland of Houndwood, the current President, is one of the UK’s most distinguished philosophers of religion and, at various times, he was the Principal of King’s College London and the University of Edinburgh, Vice-Chancellor of the University of London and Her Majesty’s Chief Inspector of Schools.
-He is currently a working peer, frequently serving on committees advising government on policy.
+The Lord Sutherland of Houndwood, was one of the UK’s most distinguished philosophers of religion and, at various times, he was the Principal of King’s College London and the University of Edinburgh, Vice-Chancellor of the University of London and Her Majesty’s Chief Inspector of Schools.
+He was also a working peer, frequently serving on committees advising government on policy.

 Sir David Ross was for many years Chair of Council, and Professor Hywel Lewis for many years after him.
 He was succeeded by the then Vice-Chancellor of the University of London, The Lord Sutherland of Houndwood.
 After almost 20 years of service to the Institute, Lord Sutherland was succeeded by Professor Ted Honderich, Emeritus Grote Professor of Mind and Logic at University College London.
 In 2011, John Haldane FRSE, Professor of Philosophy and Director of the Centre for Ethics, Philosophy and Public Affairs at St Andrews became Chair.

 Directors and Editors